CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/OSPF/Open-Shortest-Path-First-v2-OSPFv2.md

 {{%notice note%}}

 The configuration below uses the `network` command to configure the IP subnet prefix with an area address per network (`net add ospf network 10.0.1.0/31 area 0`).
 Alternatively, you can configure OSPF per interface with the `net add interface` command (`net add interface swp1 ospf area 0`).
-However, you *cannot* use both configuration methods at the same time.
+However, you *cannot* use both methods in the same configuration.

 {{%/notice%}}